jaegarbomb/portfolio/index.md

 <br>

 ## Education
-Currently pursuing Masters in Machine Learning and Artificial Intelligence from Liverpool John Moores University (LJMU) B.E in Electronics and Communication from PES University (2016)
+- Currently pursuing Masters in Machine Learning and Artificial Intelligence from Liverpool John Moores University (LJMU) <br>
+- B.E in Electronics and Communication from PES University (2016)